mattmattmattmatt/VASP/README.md

 To see available command line options type
 ./vasp.pl -h or ./vasp.pl -man

-The following files and modules are available:
+The following files and directories are available:

 1) vasp.pl -> script to run VASP